-Task 1: Maintain delivery of a balanced statewide I&E Program that addresses priority NPS pollution issues and targets all age groups issues and targets all age groups.
-Total Planned 2015-17 Planned Outputs Quantity Quantity Status/Actual Outputs to Date Network of 8-10 statewide or regional educational programs targeting K-12 students, teachers, resource management professional, agricultural producers, landowners, and the general public.
-Approximately one third of the projects will be focused on youth education and the balance will be designed to trainthe-trainer, promote new agricultural management systems; distribute educational materials, provide technical support; demonstrate new technologies or practices; and/or disseminate information on specific NPS pollution issues and solutions I&E Network Х Ongoing: Thirteen educational projects were supported in 2015-2017.
+Task 1: Maintain delivery of a balanced statewide I&E Program that addresses priority NPS pollution issues and targets all age groups.

+Total Planned 2015-18 Planned Outputs Quantity Quantity Status/Actual Outputs to Date Network of 8-10 statewide or regional educational programs targeting K-12 students, teachers, resource management professional, agricultural producers, landowners, and the general public.
+Approximately one third of the projects will be focused on youth education and the balance will be designed to train- the-trainer, promote new agricultural management systems; distribute educational materials, provide technical support; demonstrate new technologies or practices; and/or disseminate information on specific NPS pollution issues and solutions I&E Network 10-15 I&E projects supported annually Ongoing: Thirteen educational projects were supported in 2015-2018.
 Refer to Section VI for details on specific projects.
-Participate on project advisory committees to ensure I&E programs remain current and focused on NPS pollution education NA Х Ongoing: NPS Program staff has participated on advisory committees for Project WET, Envirothon, Watershed Leadership Academy and Prairies Waters Education Center.
+Participate on project advisory committees to ensure I&E programs remain current and focused on NPS pollution education NA NA Ongoing: NPS Program staff has participated on advisory committees for Project WET, Envirothon, Watershed Leadership Academy and Prairies Waters Education Center.
 Technical support has also been provided to the Watershed Leadership Academy, ECO ED Program and several watershed projects to conduct scheduled I/E events.
 Educational components maintained in watershed- based projects to supplement the statewide educational network.
-Approximately, 35 educational events within the watershed projects each year 174 projects 87 On Schedule: All the active watershed projects have continued to conduct 1 or 2 educational events (e.g., workshops, tours, demonstrations) annually.
+Approximately, 35 educational events within the watershed projects each year 174 projects 10-20 events/year On Schedule: All the active watershed projects have continued to conduct 1 or 2 educational events (e.g., workshops, tours, demonstrations) annually.
 This is in addition to scheduled newsletters, radio spots, news articles, etc. Annually, over 20 major events are conducted by the local watershed projects.
 The annual and final reports in the GRTS include listings of I&E events conducted by the watershed projects.
-In-house library of various NPS pollution/water quality I&E materials developed by state, local, federal, and private organizations and make the information available to program partners and resource management NA X Ongoing: An in-house library is being maintained.
+In-house library of various NPS pollution/water quality I&E materials developed by state, local, federal, and private organizations and make the information available to program partners and resource management NA NA Ongoing: An in-house library is being maintained.
 The NPS Program web site also has NPS related links and materials available to all visitors.
-NPS Program web site: http://www.ndhealth.gov/WQ/sw/Z1_NPS/default.ht m NA X Ongoing: The NPS Program web site has been maintained.
+Twitter and Facebook accounts have also been established to share information with the project coordinators and Program partners.
+NPS Program web site: https://deq.nd.gov/WQ/3_Watershed_Mgmt/1_NPS Mgmt/NPS.aspx NA NA Ongoing: The NPS Program web site has been maintained.